New…

 & Durham Railway Pictorial, 1948-1967

-addition, there were rural branch lines serving farms and communities in an era
+In addition, there were rural branch lines serving farms and communities

-December 1950 take the story to the eve of the introduction of BR Standard
+up to December 1950 take the story to the eve of the introduction of BR

-period before the introduction of DMUs and main-line diesel locomotives around
+by the period before the introduction of DMUs and main-line diesel locomotives

-1967, we witness the decline and total phasing-out of steam traction in the
+September 1967, we witness the decline and total phasing-out of steam traction

 Softback: 96 pages with over 180 photographs